LuisCamargoM/centralSystemMobileApp/README.md

-## Steps to run Back-End
+## Steps to run the server

-Access the project directory >> orbitta_backend << in terminal window and run the following command:
+Access the project directory >> Central System Mobile App << in terminal window and run the following command:

 ### `yarn dev`